 Founded in 1989, Hemsing Associates is a publicity agency for individual classical musicians, ensembles, festivals, and, special projects, including visual, theatrical, and literary endeavors.

-Our firm currently represents organist Paul Jacobs, pianists Alfred Brendel, Till Fellner, Marc-André Hamelin, Jon Nakamatsu, Ursula Oppens, Weiyin Chen, and Xiayin Wang, as well as the conductor and pianist Ian Hobson; conductor Vincent La Selva, conductor and composer Anthony Barrese; clarinetist Charles Neidich; guitarist Christoph Denoth; and the organizations Concert Artists Guild, International Performing Artists, Montreal Chamber Music Festival, New York Grand Opera, New York International Piano Competition, and Tafelmusik.
+Our firm has represented legendary pianist Alfred Brendel since 1989, as well as pianists Mateusz Borowiak, Till Fellner, Marc-André Hamelin, Kimiko Ishizaka, Paavali Jumppanen, Jon Nakamatsu, Thomas Nickell, Ursula Oppens, and Roman Rabinovich, as well as the conductor and pianist Ian Hobson; organist Paul Jacobs, conductor and composer Anthony Barrese; composer Michael Hersch; clarinetist Charles Neidich; and the New York Choral Society, New York International Piano Competition, Key Pianists, and Tafelmusik.

-Over the years our roster has included the Academy of Ancient Music; Andreas Scholl, Apollo's Fire, Asian Youth Orchestra (Sergiu Comissiona); Dicapo Opera Theatre; Juillard String Quartet; Munich Chamber Orchestra (Christoph Poppen); New York Collegium (Andrew Parrott); Orquesta Sinfónica Nacional de México (Enrique Diemecke); Orquestra de São Paulo (John Neschling); Orpheus; New York Festival of Song; Philharmonia of the Nations (Justus Franz); Red Army Chorus & Dance Company; Saint Louis Symphony (Hans Vonk); Stavanger Symphony (Fabio Biondi); Salzburg Festival (Gerard Mortier); Spoleto Festival USA, Tchaikovsky Opera and Ballet, Russia; Temple University Symphony Orchestra, and the Van Cliburn International Piano Competition, as well as pianists Arnaldo Cohen, Barry Douglas, Bruno Leonardo Gelber, and Garrick Ohlsson; violinists Maria Bachmann, Jennifer Koh, and Kyoko Takezawa; cellists Matt Haimovitz and Julian Lloyd-Weber; clarinetists Michael Collins and Jon Manasse; conductors Antonio de Almeida, Spiros Argiris, Sergiu Comissiona, Enrique Diemecke, JoAnn Falletta, Bernhard Klee, and Hans Vonk.
+Over the years our roster has included the Academy of Ancient Music; Andreas Scholl, Apollo's Fire, Asian Youth Orchestra (Sergiu Comissiona); Concert Artists Guild; Dicapo Opera Theatre; Juillard String Quartet; Metzler Violins; Munich Chamber Orchestra (Christoph Poppen); New York Collegium (Andrew Parrott); Orquesta Sinfónica Nacional de México (Enrique Diemecke); Orquestra de São Paulo (John Neschling); Orpheus; New York Festival of Song; Philharmonia of the Nations (Justus Franz); Red Army Chorus & Dance Company; Saint Louis Symphony (Hans Vonk); Stavanger Symphony (Fabio Biondi); Salzburg Festival (Gerard Mortier); Spoleto Festival USA, Tchaikovsky Opera and Ballet, Russia; Temple University Symphony Orchestra, and the Van Cliburn International Piano Competition, as well as pianists Arnaldo Cohen, Barry Douglas, Bruno Leonardo Gelber, Amy E. Gustafson, Garrick Ohlsson, and Steven Spooner; violinists Maria Bachmann, Jennifer Koh, and Kyoko Takezawa; guitarist Christoph Denoth; cellists Matt Haimovitz and Julian Lloyd-Weber; clarinetists Michael Collins and Jon Manasse; conductors Antonio de Almeida, Spiros Argiris, Sergiu Comissiona, Enrique Diemecke, JoAnn Falletta, Bernhard Klee, Vincent La Selva, and Hans Vonk.
 (For a complete list, please see below.)

 The Future of Publicity: Some Thoughts